Scalable Software Verification

 The initial paper on concurrent separation logic is Resources, Concurrency and Local Reasoning, O’Hearn, TCS, 2007, and is worth a read.
 The survey paper Steps in Modular Specifications of Concurrent Modules, da Rocha Pinto, Dinsdale-Young, Gardner, MFPS 2015, describes some modern developments in concurrent separation logics.
 There are many additional interesting links given on the Piazza site and below.
 If you have further suggestions on what reading material might be of interest, please let us know.

-Public lecture by Tony Hoare entitled “Could computers understand their own programs?” on Nov.
-19 at 6pm
+Public lecture by Tony Hoare entitled “Could computers understand their own programs?”, part of the annual Wheeler lectures series.

-Alan Turing describes his work on soundness, completeness, Gödel’s theorem, Turing machines etc.
+A re recording of a broadcast by Alan Turing, describing his work on soundness, completeness, Gödel’s theorem, Turing machines etc.

 Zune bug explained in detail